-The Trustees set aside funds in support of holiday projects for disadvantaged people each year and during the year four grants totalling £6,650 were authorised.
-Of the grants authorised under this category two were to charities previously known to the Trustees.
+The Trustees set aside funds in support of holiday projects for disadvantaged people each year and during the year ten grants totalling £8,730 were authorised.
+They also authorised a 3 year grant worth £9,000, paying £3,000 a year for the next three year.
+All grantees were new applicants to the Trust.

 The Trustees sometimes make conditional grants in the year which are not accrued or included pending fulfilment of the conditions.
-There were two conditional grants at the year end, one was rejected after a further assessment visit which unveiled that the potential grantee did not have satisfactory systems in place to ensure accountable and transparent expenditure of the grant.
+There was one conditional grant at the year end.